PeelingFlesh

-PeelingFlesh is an American death metal band formed in 2021 from Oklahoma City, Oklahoma.
+PeelingFlesh is an American slam death metal band formed in 2021 in Oklahoma City, Oklahoma.

 History

-Following the disbandment of the deathcore band Strangled, three of its former members–guitarist Mychal Soto, bassist Austin Hirom, and drummer Joe Pelletier–would form PeelingFlesh, alongside guitarist Jason Parrish and vocalist Damonteal Harris.
-They released their debut EP, Slamaholics Mixtape, on September 10, 2021.
-They followed with Winter Mixtape Promo, released on December 24 that same year.
+After deathcore band Strangled disbanded, members Mychal Soto, Austin Hirom, and Joe Pelletier formed PeelingFlesh with Jason Parrish and Damonteal Harris.
+They released their debut EP, Slamaholics Mixtape, on September 10, 2021, followed by Winter Mixtape Promo on December 24, 2021.

-In 2022, they released an EP titled Human Pudding on June 1.
-The following year in 2023, they released PF Radio, and soon after signed to Unique Leader Records.
-Their first major release would be Slamaholics, Vol. 2. in the fall of that year.
-PeelingFlesh played at Oklahoma Death Fest in 2023, performing alongside Dying Fetus and Cattle Decapitation.
+They released the EP Human Pudding on June 1.
+In 2023, they released PF Radio, signed to Unique Leader Records, and released Slamaholics, Vol. 2. that fall.
+PeelingFlesh played at Oklahoma Death Fest in 2023 with Dying Fetus and Cattle Decapitation.

-In 2024, to commemorate three years as a band, PeelingFlesh released 3 Year Peeling Spree, which compiled all of their releases up to that point.
-In September of that year, the band released its first full-length album, titled The G Code.
+To mark their third anniversary in 2024, PeelingFlesh released 3 Year Peeling Spree, a compilation of their previous releases.
+That September, they released their first full-length album, The G Code.

-In late 2024, PeelingFlesh joined Whitechapel and Revocation for the "Death and Decay" North American tour.
-The following year, they released their second full-length album, PF Radio 2, a follow-up to their EP from 2 years prior.
+In late 2024, PeelingFlesh toured North America with Whitechapel and Revocation.
+The following year, they released their second full-length album, PF Radio 2, following their EP from two years prior.
+They performed at the Sonic Temple music festival in Columbus, Ohio that year.

+In 2025, bassist Austin Hirom left the band to spend time with family.
+Chip Smith replaced him on January 22, 2026.
+The following month, the band was announced for Louisville's Louder Than Life music festival in September.

+On July 26, 2026, the band announced their self-titled second album would be released in the fall.

-Musical style
+Musical style and lyrics

-PeelingFlesh's musical style blends elements of slamming brutal death metal with hardcore influences and the group's songs frequently include samples of hip-hop and Blaxploitation films, resulting in what they refer to as "Slamming Gangster Groove", with lyrical themes including gore, murder, and thuggery.
+PeelingFlesh's musical style blends elements of slamming brutal death metal with hardcore influences and the group's songs frequently include samples of hip-hop and Blaxploitation films, resulting in what they refer to as "Slamming Gangster Groove", which is a play on Waking the Cadaver's tagline of referring to their music as "Slamming Gore Groove".
+The group's lyrical themes include gore, murder, and thuggery.